Iranian Students' News Agency: Position

-Based in Tehran and founded in 1999 by Abolfazl Fateh-an ex-aide to former Iranian presidential candidate and opposition leader Mir Hossein Mousavi-ISNA is often quoted by the major international news agencies and has been widely regarded as "a politically moderate news source" in Iran.
+Based in Tehran, the agency was founded in 1999 by Abolfazl Fateh, an ex-aide to former Iranian presidential candidate and opposition leader Mir-Hossein Mousavi.
+ISNA is often quoted by the major international news agencies and has been widely regarded as "a politically moderate news source" in Iran.
 "Iranian Students News Agency (ISNA) was born in an era of major paradigmatic transformations in Iran's press and public discourse, which took place largely under the presidency of reformist Mohammad Khatami (1997-2005)".

 ISNA covers a variety of national and international topics.
 Editors and correspondents are themselves students in a variety of subjects, many of them are volunteers (nearly 1000).
-Abolfazl Fateh, the agency's main founder and first managing director (1999-2005) stated that "in the relatively short period after its conception, the agency succeeded in reflecting political, cultural, scientific and social issues in an acceptable manner and succeeded in probing the darker corners of current political issues".
+Abolfazl Fateh, the agency's main founder and first managing director (1999-2005) stated that "in the relatively short period after its conception, the agency succeeded in reflecting political, cultural, scientific and social issues in an acceptable manner and succeeded in probing the darker corners of current political issues."
 ISNA was considered by Western media to be one of the most independent and moderate media organizations in Iran, and is often quoted.
-It was able to "intervene in the social discourse in Iran: foregrounding a social issue, thematizing a discourse and problematizing social issues in order to open up a new kind of discourse".
+It was able to "intervene in the social discourse in Iran: foregrounding a social issue, thematizing a discourse and problematizing social issues in order to open up a new kind of discourse."

 Although it is generally considered independent, the ISNA is financially supported in part by the Iranian government and is supported by ACECR (Academic Center for Education, Culture and Research), another student organization.
 The agency's main founder and first director Abolfazl Fateh, who resigned in late 2005, was taken to the court on several occasions, including for a report on Shirin Ebadi, a Nobel Peace Prize winner and human rights activist.
 Also, once he was beaten by police while supporting his correspondents to report student demonstration in June 2003.
-According to The Guardian, reformist daily Aftab-e Yazd 14 June 2003, in its Editorial column wrote: "It is not easy to overlook the injury caused to Dr Abolfazl Fateh, the hardworking managing director of the Iranian Students' News Agency, who had come to the scene to ensure an accurate reporting of events and prevent any news distortion by foreign media...
-[His] greatest concern was that if the people do not receive the news from us, they would do so from our enemies or at best from our competitors.".
+According to The Guardian, reformist daily Aftab-e Yazd wrote in its 14 June 2003 editorial column: "[Fateh's] greatest concern was that if the people do not receive the news from us, they would do so from our enemies or at best from our competitors."